mbjenson/quadtree-collision-detection/README.md

 #### Visualizes of how collision detection in 2D can be optimized using a quadtree data structure.

-*benchmarked @ 100+ fps for 10000 physics objects on an AMD ryzen 9 7900hs and Nvidia RTX 3070*
+*benchmarked @ 100+ fps for 10000 physics objects on an AMD ryzen 9 7900hs and Nvidia RTX 3070 laptop card*

 ### Contents
 1. [**Build**](#build)